NCI-GDC/gdc-rnaseq-cwl/README.md

 The docker images used in this workflow can be found in `current_docker_list.txt`.

+## Repository Structure

+This repository contains two entrypoint CWL workflows:

+1. gdc-rnaseq: This workflow should be used by external users
+2. rnaseq-star-align: This workflow is used within GPAS

+The CICD process automatically generates Docker images for every commit.
+The main entrypoint of each image will return the packed worflow.

+Since the main build artifact of this repository is the Docker image, the workflows will not be valid if run outside the Docker.

 ## External Users

 The entrypoint CWL workflow for external users is